 The intro opens with a girl blowing out candles on her birthday.
 She receives a present which turns out to be Mr. Gimmick, a plush toy doll.
 She loves him more than any of her other toys.
 Because of this, the other toys get jealous and kidnap the girl while she sleeps, taking her into the dimension of toys.
 Now it's up to Mr. Gimmick to save her.

-The game consists of six regular levels.
-In these levels, Mr. Gimmick must find a hidden item and travel to the boss at the end.
-To get the good ending and rescue the girl, Mr. Gimmick must collect the hidden item in every level to make the final, secret level appear, and defeat the last boss within it..
-If you miss a hidden item, the game will end after the boss on level 6, and you will get the bad ending.
+In the game's first six levels, Mr. Gimmick must find a hidden item somewhere in the stage, and then defeat the boss at he end.
+As stated above, to get the good ending and rescue the girl, Mr. Gimmick must collect the hidden item in every level to make the final, secret level appear, and defeat the final boss.
+If any of the hidden items are missed, or any continues are used, the game will end after the boss on level 6, resulting in a bad ending where the girl is not rescued.

-- The Japanese version of the game starts Mr. Gimmick out with 3 lives, while the Scandinavian version starts him out with 7 lives.
+- The Japanese version of the game starts Mr. Gimmick out with three lives, while the Scandinavian version starts him out with seven lives.